-Flussonic Media Server is able to encode video using the GPU on Nvidia graphics cards.
-The list of supported cards can be found at nvidia site.
+Flussonic Media Server is able to encode video using the GPU on NVIDIA graphics cards.
+The list of supported cards can be found at NVIDIA website.

 apt-get install nvidia-375

 For streams with 10-bit color depth you'll need driver version at least 385.130.

 To work with a lot of transcoder processes (more than 40), you'll need to increase the operating system's limit on open files: ulimit -n 4096.

 * hard nofile 4096 * hard nofile 4096

 - In the Flussonic configuration file /etc/flussonic/flussonic.conf in a stream settings, using the directive